 Photography by Fran Mart, unless noted, courtesy of Tuckey Design Studio.

-the owner took an online tour of the building during covid lockdown in late \20 17
+the owner took an online tour of the building during lockdown in late \20\20 an 17

-Above: The owner took an online tour of the building during Covid lockdown in late 2020 and despite its water damaged, dark interior purchased it from afar.
+Above: The owner took an online tour of the building during lockdown in late 2020 and despite a water damaged and dark interior, purchased it from afar.

 Tuckey Design Studio’s work included meticulously restoring the façade, which had been “smothered and obscured in a flat white render” (scroll to the end for a Before shot).
-It now has double-glazed wooden sash windows in place of PVC.
+It now has double-glazed wooden sash windows in place of PVC and an enclosed front courtyard.
 Photograph by Dirk Lindner.

-an arched metal canopy over the entry extends the lines of the original window 18
+an arched metal canopy over the entry extends the lines of the owindow over the 18

-Above: An arched metal canopy over the entry extends the lines of the original window over the front door, which opens into the living area.
-Suspended white wall panels section off the entry and provide a spot for shoe storage.
+Above: An arched metal canopy over the entry extends the lines of the owindow over the front door.
+Suspended white wall panels section off the entry from the living area and provide a spot for shoe storage.
 The floor is reclaimed wood.

 &#8\2\20;the interior was in a tired state with severe water damage, minima 19